 The main components you’ll need:

 -A large green surface to film in front of.
-You can either use chroma key green paint.
+You can either use green backdrops (surprisingly affordable, especially if you already have a mounting setup), or chroma key green paint.
 Just remember to get something big enough that you can fit the whole scene onto it, including the ground area if that is to be replaced as well.
 You can see in some of the video examples that they occasionally paint the entire room green, floor to ceiling.

 – Smooth even lighting: Avoiding casting shadows onto the green screen is pretty important to getting a good result when doing the video replacement.